schnerring/hugo-theme-gruvbox/exampleSite/content/about.md

 - [Simple Icons](https://simpleicons.org/)
 - Content with the [#hugo-basic-example](/tags/hugo-basic-example) tag originates from [gohugoio/hugoBasicExample](https://github.com/gohugoio/hugoBasicExample)

-A big thank you to its creators! ❤️
+A big thanks to the creators! ❤️

 ## Legal